krsreenatha/dredd/.github/CONTRIBUTING.md

 because it's needed not only for compiling Dredd package before uploading to npm, but also for running user-provided hooks written in CoffeeScript.

+### Supported Node.js Versions

+Given the [table with LTS schedule](https://github.com/nodejs/LTS), only versions marked as **Maintenance** or **Active** are supported, until their **Maintenance End**.
+The testing matrix of Dredd's CI builds must contain all currently supported versions and must not contain any unsupported versions.
+The same applies for the underlying libraries, such as [Dredd Transactions][] or [Gavel.js][].

+In following files the latest supported Node.js version should be used:

+- `appveyor.yml` - Windows CI builds
+- `docs/install_node.sh` - ReadTheDocs docs builds

 ### Versioning

 Dredd follows [Semantic Versioning][].
 To ensure certain stability of Dredd installations (e.g. in CI builds), users can pin their version.
 They can also use release tags: